dgc-network/dgc-platform-v1/docs/source/transaction_family_specifications/grid_schema_family_specification.rst

 ********************************************
-Grid Schema Transaction Family Specification
+dgc-platform Schema Transaction Family Specification
 ********************************************

 Overview
 ========

-Grid Schema for Hyperledger Grid provides a reusable, standard approach to defining, storing, and consuming properties within smart contracts, software libraries, and network-based APIs.
+dgc-platform Schema for dgc-platform provides a reusable, standard approach to defining, storing, and consuming properties within smart contracts, software libraries, and network-based APIs.

-Several components within Grid store and retrieve properties which are defined at runtime.
+Several components within dgc-platform store and retrieve properties which are defined at runtime.
 To properly store and validate these properties, we need property definitions which minimally include the property’s type (integer, string, enum, etc.).
-In addition, the properties (for example, product description, GPS location, or product dimensions) should always be stored and exchanged using the same format within Grid components.
+In addition, the properties (for example, product description, GPS location, or product dimensions) should always be stored and exchanged using the same format within dgc-platform components.

 State
 =====
-All Grid Schema objects are serialized using protocol buffers (protobufs) before being stored in state.
+All dgc-platform Schema objects are serialized using protocol buffers (protobufs) before being stored in state.
 Theses objects include Schema, PropertyDefinition and PropertyValues.
 Schemas are stored in a list to handle hash collisions.